AmatureJS/Interview-Questions/README.md

 9. How much money are you looking to earn?
 Express flexibility and focus on finding the right role.

-Example:
+**Example:**
-"My primary goal is to find a position that aligns with my career aspirations.
+_"My primary goal is to find a position that aligns with my career aspirations.
 I’m open to discussing a fair salary once I have a better understanding of the role and its responsibilities."
 "I’m looking for a role where I can grow and contribute significantly.
-I'm confident we can agree on a compensation package that reflects my experience and the value I bring."
+I'm confident we can agree on a compensation package that reflects my experience and the value I bring."_
 10. Why do you want to work here?
 Show enthusiasm for the company and the role, based on your research.

 Example:
-"I admire your company's commitment to innovation in the tech industry.
+"_I admire your company's commitment to innovation in the tech industry.
 Your recent advancements in AI and machine learning are particularly impressive.
 I’m excited about the opportunity to contribute to such cutting-edge projects."
 "Your company’s dedication to renewable energy solutions aligns with my passion for sustainability.
-The role’s focus on developing eco-friendly technologies is what drew me to apply."
+The role’s focus on developing eco-friendly technologies is what drew me to apply."_

 11. What is your dream job?

-Discuss a role that aligns your skills, interests, and values.
+Could you discuss a role that aligns with your skills, interests, and values?

-Example:
+**Example:**
-"My dream job would allow me to continue developing my skills in data analysis while also incorporating my interest in machine learning.
+_"My dream job would allow me to continue developing my data analysis skills while incorporating my interest in machine learning.
 Ideally, it would be in a company that values innovation and sustainability."
-"I envision a role where I can blend my expertise in graphic design with my passion for storytelling, ideally in a creative agency that works on diverse and impactful campaigns."
+"I envision a role where I can blend my expertise in graphic design with my passion for storytelling, ideally in a creative agency that works on diverse and impactful campaigns."_
 12. Why did you leave your last job?
 Stay positive and focus on what you hope to achieve in your next role.